Boating Accidents & Safety

 It is all too easy for people who are boating and swimming in Florida all of their lives to become complacent and overly confident in their abilities while out on the water.
 And because alcohol often goes hand-in-hand with water activities, people participating in these activities may have impaired judgment and underestimate the risks of injury or death.

-The two biggest boating related injuries are drownng and head and neck injuries.
+The two biggest boating-related injuries are drowning and head and neck injuries.

 Equipment Recommended For Safe Boating